SMARTS Wellness Resources

 Stroke is the second leading cause of death globally and the number one cause of disability, leaving many dependent on family for physical and financial support.
 While stroke can be devastating, the good news is that it's often preventable.

-A simple, yearly blood pressure check is one of the easiest and most powerful investments you can make in your health—and in your life’s purpose.
+A simple, yearly blood pressure check is one of the easiest and most powerful investments you can make in your health, and in your life's purpose.

-• Doctor C
+* Doctor C

-There’s a story in the Bible where people are told: “I have set before you life and death.
-Choose life.”
+"I have set before you life and death.
+Choose life."

-No matter your faith or background, that choice is still before us every day—hidden beneath countless small decisions.
+No matter your faith or background, that choice is still before us every day, hidden beneath countless small decisions.

 As a busy physician, husband, and father of two, I know how easy it is to choose what feels good now: the endless scrolling, the late-night emails, the extra slice of pizza.
 I want balance and wellness, yet I too fall into the trap of quick fixes that slowly chip away at my health.